 A good example is Florida's utility-owned solar programs.
 Florida law did not permit third-party solar developers to make retail electricity sales, nor could Florida investor-owned utilities (IOUs) earn a return on Purchase Power Agreement payments to third-party solar companies.
 Therefore, three Florida IOUs developed a plan to build their own solar plants.
-In 2016 and 2017, by telegraphing this plan and partnering with the Florida Office of Public Counsel, the utilities were able to include plans in several rate case settlements for authorization of almost 2,500 megawatts of utility-owned solar generation across Florida over the next 5 years with a contemporaneous cost recovery mechanism.
+In 2016 and 2017, by telegraphing this plan and partnering with the Florida Office of Public Counsel, the utilities were able to include plans in several rate case settlements for The process will be smoother when you actively partner with rate case intervenors, commission staff, and the commission itself.

+authorization of almost 2,500 megawatts of utility-owned solar generation across Florida over the next 5 years with a contemporaneous cost recovery mechanism.
 The near completion of these projects in Florida has established a record of reasonable construction costs and reduced fuel costs for customers, setting up these utilities to propose additional projects of a similar nature.